RebeFrederick/EchemAnalysis_MATLAB/README.md

 - Reads all Gamry .dta files within a folder.
 - Runs "DTA_read" function to create & save an organized MATLAB data structure for each .dta file.
 - Runs "DTA_calc" function to append the structure with calculated values depending on measurement type.
-- Runs "DTA_summaries" function to add .csv and .mat files with all |Z|, CSC, and OCP values labeled with date, test ID, wafer ID, device ID, electrode ID, and animal ID.
+- Runs "DTA_summaries" function to add .csv and .mat files with all |Z|, CSC, and OCP values labeled with date, wafer ID, device ID, animal ID (or electrolyte type), electrode ID, and test ID.

 ### Functions & Run Order:
 1. DTA_read.m [Output File Format](#individual-file-mat-structures-raw-data--calculated-values)